 Federal PELL Grant

 The Federal PELL Grant is the foundation of all need based undergraduate financial aid.
 It is determined by filing the FAFSA (Free Application for Federal Student Aid).
 Recipients of this grant are selected by the Department of Education and are awarded through the Financial Aid Office.
-Pell Grants are only available for six (6) full-time semesters and twelve (12) part-time semesters.
+Pell Grants are only available for six (6) years of full-time study or twelve (12) year of part-time study.

 Federal Supplemental Educational Opportunity Grant (FSEOG)